thewmh/wizardunicorn.ninja/frontend-masters/hard-parts-js.md

 ### Closure Technical Definition & Review

-Recommended reading: 'If Hemmingway Wrote JavaScript'
+Recommended reading: 'If Hemingway Wrote JavaScript'

 Where you save your function determines what data it will have access to when it is run.